EI2030/Low-power-E-Paper-OS/README.md

 >> And so, don't do it on the basis of being... us being told, do it on the basis that things could get a lot worse
 >>
 30:19
->> in America, and therefore,for us.
+>> in America, and therefore, for us.
 And they're almost one in the same.
 >>
 30:25
->> NARRATOR: Lewis also knewthat he could expect two TARP shares, Merrill Lynch's and his own.
+>> NARRATOR: Lewis also knew that he could expect two TARP shares, Merrill Lynch's and his own.
 >>
 30:32
 >> He also said, "Look, guys, we all know how this is going to end.
 We're going to sign this piece of paper."